Identify your app user devices

 This response delivers your app user's device most recently known recorded location, its current device status, provides you a publicly shareable

 share_url for the device location as well as embeddable

 embed_url that you can use to create a single device view dashboard.
 Lastly, you can see device's name, metadata, as well as

 device_info field as shown above along with it's registration UTC timestamp in

 Additionally, HyperTrack Devices API provides you ability to query all registered devices in your account.

-For example, you want to retrieve device data and status by their grouping.
+The devices API above requires a device_id But for example, you want to retrieve device data and status by their grouping.
 For example, you want to find devices that show

 scooter per example above.